-The Android developers summit was held the previous month, and it ended on a really illuminating note.
+The Android developer’s summit was held the previous month, and it ended on a really illuminating note.
 The event witnessed significant developments and announcements by keynote speakers from across the tech world.
 There was a lot of exciting news regarding the future of Android from the developers perspective.
+Here is all information you need to know all about this android dev summit.

 There were announcements for the better integration of programming languages like Java and Kotlin.
 The continuously evolving Android marketplace was also discussed at length, and developers got a glimpse of what they could expect from the future.